TahiatGoni/Cellular-Automata-Conway-game-of-life/README.txt

 	Allows user to draw by clicking on the simulation space

 	Resolution, square size and delay time can be adjusted by editing python file

+Update 1.1:
+	This version changes code to make the game its own class

+	New additions:
+		randomize button to randomly generate dead and live cells